HostReady

 Practical checklist for buyers

-- Get your profil zaufany ready: Foreign buyers without a Polish ID should start the profil zaufany application process before the deed signing - it can take 2-4 weeks to set up from abroad.
+• Get your profil zaufany ready: Foreign buyers without a Polish ID may want to start the profil zaufany process early - it can take 2-4 weeks to set up from abroad, and it will be needed for many formalities.

 Special situation: selling as a company or sole trader (JDG)

-If you have been operating the STR through a Polish sole trader registration (JDG) or a company (spolka z o.o.), the deregistration process and tax implications differ from those of a private individual.
-The CWTON deregistration must be done in the name of the business entity, not the individual owner.
+If you have been operating the STR through a Polish sole trader registration (JDG) or a company (spolka z o.o.), the tax implications differ from those of a private individual.
+Any municipal record entry should be updated in the name of the business entity, not the individual owner.
 Additionally, the sale of business real estate has different VAT and CIT implications, including potential VAT adjustment obligations if input VAT was claimed on the purchase or renovation costs.
 Seek specialist advice from a Polish accountant experienced in STR taxation before proceeding with the sale.